pentoeoe/vpa/README.md

 ## Getting help and support

-Free support is availble via our Slack Community.
-Click the following URL to join:
+Click the URL below to join the Codemagic Slack Community:

 https://slack.codemagic.io/